SAP-samples/abap-cheat-sheets/02_Structures.md

 "Type is derived from the right-hand structure; the content of struc is assigned, too.
 DATA(struc_10) = struc_1.
 FINAL(struc_11) = struc_9.

+"Using the VALUE operator
+"A structure declaration as follows (without providing component "value assignments) ...
+DATA(struc_a) = VALUE struc_type( ).

+"... yields the same result as the following declaration.
+DATA struc_b TYPE struc_type.

 "Structures declared inline instead of an extra declared variable